-296. Where a prescribed business terminates activities, or disposes of a business or a block of business relationships, for example, by way of asset sale, to another prescribed business the person taking on that business must ensure that the record keeping requirements in the Regulations are complied with in respect of such business.
+286. Where a prescribed business terminates activities, or disposes of a business or a block of business relationships, for example, by way of asset sale, to another financial service provider the person taking on that business must ensure that the record keeping requirements in the Regulations are complied with in respect of such business.